xevozen/JK-flipflop-CMOS-using-Synopsys/README.md

 ## Conclusion

 As per the initial design the circuit is implemented successfully.
 Futher improvement is possible in the design.
 This version suffers race around condition moreover PMOS and NMOS are not exactly identical, leading to some unwanted outputs, which can be improved further.

 <img src="media/warning-markup.svg">

 ## Author

-Souhardhya Paul, B.Tech, ECE, Netaji Subhash Engineering College, Kolkata.
+Souhardhya Paul, B.Tech, Electronics and Communication Engineering, Netaji Subhash Engineering College, Kolkata.

 ## Acknowledgement